Menu

 $35.95

-• Two center-mounted stainless-steel springs give our cam buckle a stronger, more secure grip on the webbing.
+• Dual center-mounted stainless-steel cam buckle springs for a secure, non-slip grip on webbing

 For pool and calm flat-water use only, the Sloosh Inflatable Pool Floats Raft 3-Pack at $39.99 is the best per-unit value available - three 64x32-inch mats with ergonomic headrests for under $40.
 No inflatable watercraft suitable for any moving river water exists at this price point.
 Genuine Class I+ river craft begin near $1,245 for the NRS Pulsar Pack Raft.
 The NRS J-Hook Tie-Down Straps at $35.95 per pair are the only river-related purchase under $50 appropriate for real river use - as a vehicle transport accessory for an inflatable raft you already own.